-In Agile development, many teams work with limits on works in progress (WIP).
+In agile project management, many teams work with limits on works in progress (WIP).
 Essentially, they’ve limited the amount of work that can be included in each stage of the workflow because they’ve realized two things.
 Too much work in progress can cause inefficiencies.
 It also makes it difficult to pinpoint other inefficiencies.
-Even if you don’t fully adopt agile methods in your content marketing, you should certainly consider putting this one into place.
+Even if you don’t fully adopt agile methods in your content marketing strategy, you should certainly consider putting this one into place.

 It’s common for marketing agencies and others in the creative field to bring in freelancers in addition to full time staff.
 This can help with specific projects and even out the workload.

 At Pegasus, a global communication agency, they learned how to streamline this process with Ganttic.
 Adding freelancers to their plans helped them plan out capacity better in the short and long-term.
 And they could figure out if more freelancers needed to be brought on for certain projects.
-Plus, with the ability to share plans with everyone, even if it's only a limited-time partnership, Pegasus could make sure that not only were they meeting capacity, but they were scheduling the right people with the right skill sets.
+Plus, with the ability to share plans with everyone for no extra costs, even if it’s only a limited-time partnership.
+All of this allowed Pegasus tp make sure that not only were they meeting capacity, but they were scheduling the right people with the right skill sets.

-Read more about how resource scheduling can help creative and marketing teams get their jobs done, no matter how your team structure.
+Read more about how resource management tools can help creative and marketing teams get their jobs done, no matter how your team structure.

 When was the last time you reconsidered your teams current workflows and processes?
 If it’s been awhile, you should.
 After all, your processes and workflows are the maps you follow to achieve your content marketing goals.
 If they no longer accomplish what you want, are outdated, or inefficient, it’s time to make changes.
 Unfortunately, it’s easy to stick with workflows that don’t work, simply because it’s the way you’ve always done things.